 Reputation and capacity for influence are based on perceptions which meant we needed to interview people (with direct professional experience) about their perceptions of the UK’s performance in the UN and any changes to this after the Brexit referendum.
 For this project we have interviewed 29 people which includes 10 individuals based in London and 18 individuals based in New York (and 1 based elsewhere).
 Interviewees include three former British Ambassadors to the United Nations, UK officials, EU officials, diplomats within UN permanent missions, and individuals from the epistemic community around the United Nations.
 We used semi-structured interviews which enabled both repetition of questions to people in different roles and the flexibility to follow up with additional questions from material raised during the interview.
-As highlighted by Rebecca Adler-Nissen, ‘Interviews are important, not because informants know the ‘big-T’ truth, but because their particular truths are valuable’.
+Reflecting on this methodological approach and its limits, it is important to also highlight that interviews will always provide a particular reading of the situation and thus must be treated with some caution, in this case one may argue that those working within an international institution are unlikely to approve of a state’s withdrawal from another key regional institution.
+However, as highlighted by Rebecca Adler-Nissen, ‘Interviews are important, not because informants know the ‘big-T’ truth, but because their particular truths are valuable’.
 The perceptions of our interviewees matter because they are, or were, directly involved in multilateral diplomacy including, for some, negotiating with or for the UK.
+In this sense, whilst each interviewee may have a different stake in the outcome of Brexit, their views still provide evidence of how key actors involved in UN diplomacy perceive the UK’s status and reputation for influence and the extent to which their own perceptions may have changed as a result of the Brexit vote.

-Brexit is not happening in a vacuum.
+It is also important to understand that Brexit is not happening in a vacuum.
 The UK’s vote to leave the EU is regularly discussed in tandem with the US election of President Trump; as an expression of frustration by those left behind by globalization.
 This connects to broader trends on the decline of the liberal world order, through both a crisis of authority from those who usually champion liberalism, such as the US and UK, and through the rise of less liberal states.
 Within the UK, the referendum vote took place within the context of longer-term trends of British decline.
 However, this sentiment is also self-perpetuating, with Brexit increasing the perception among other states that the UK is in decline.
 British decline and Brexit become understood as complementary.
 As explained by Ian Martin, former Special Representative to the UN Secretary-General; ‘In New York [at the UN], the decline in UK influence is palpable.
 It’s partly Brexit, but not only’.
 Having to work within the context of the UK’s relative decline is not new for UK diplomats, including those at the UN.
 Indeed, UK activism on what Bosco calls the ‘governance’ issues of the Council (including humanitarian and human rights issues) is considered a way of countering the argument that UK’s relative decline does not warrant a permanent place within a ‘great power concert’.
 This is further evidence that diplomatic influence is separate to traditional great power metrics, but it also shows how the UK’s standing is linked to the governance side of the Security Council’s agenda, and especially its influence on the humanitarian and human rights issues, which increasingly dominate that agenda.

 What does it take to be influential within the UN Security Council?